zeroxf89/agenticSeek/README.md

 ```sh
 ip a | grep "inet " | grep -v 127.0.0.1 | awk '{print $2}' | cut -d/ -f1
 ```

+Note: For Windows or macOS, use ipconfig or ifconfig respectively to find the IP address.

 Clone the repository and then, run the script `stream_llm.py` in `server/`